-The NIPA policy sets an internal noise target of 50 dB(A) within noise sensitive areas, including bedrooms, living areas and workspaces.
-This aligns with recommended indoor noise level under AS 2021:2025 for new properties constructed adjacent to an airport.
-The composite LAmax contour including all modelled aircraft types will be used to determine the maximum noise level each dwelling is predicted to experience based on the projected flight schedules.
-The LAmax represents the absolute maximum sound level modelled on any flight path by any scheduled aircraft movement.
+This draft policy sets an internal noise target of 50 dB(A).
+This aligns with recommended indoor noise level under AS 2021 for new properties constructed adjacent to an airport.
+The L{Amax} represents the absolute maximum sound level modelled on any flight path by any scheduled aircraft movement.
 It is the highest aircraft single noise event in a 24-hour period.
+This contour has been used to determine the maximum noise level each dwelling is predicted to experience based on the projected flight schedules.
 This will determine the level of noise reduction required to achieve the desired internal noise target.